 - If the bone is not aligned, you may need further surgery plus casting.

-2) Surgery for a chapter broken shin bone:
+2) Surgery for a chipped, broken shin bone:

-- It is very rare to simply need to remove the chipped shinbone.
+- It is very rare to need to remove the chipped shinbone.

-- A surgery called an open reduction, internal fixation will likely need to be performed by a specialist.
+- Surgery is called an open reduction.
+The internal fixation will likely need to be performed by a specialist.

-3) Plates and screws adverse and external fixator:
+3) Plates and screws vs. an external fixator:

-- If you’re shinbone breaks through the skin, a device called an external, or ring fixator may be necessary.
+- If you’re shinbone breaks through the skin, a device called an external or ring fixator might be necessary.

-4) Recovery time in treatment for an chipped or Broken shin bone:
+4) Recovery time in treatment for a chipped or broken shin bone:

 - If you truly do chip or break your shinbone, this will require a recovery time of at least 4 to 6 weeks.